Kebab: Greece

+Kebabs existed as far back as the 17th century BC in the Minoan civilization.
+In Homer's Odyssey, there are descriptions of skewering strips of meat for broiling.
+Clifford A. Wright considers these an early version of shish kebab.
+In Classical Greece and Hellenistic Greece, kebabs were prepared in ancient Athenian taverna sites.
+They were grilled on an eschara.

+Kebabs were also staples in the Byzantine Empire; there is iconographical evidence of Byzantine Greeks preparing them.

-While the history of street foods in Greece goes back to ancient times, the iconic Greek gyros and souvlaki as it is known today arose only following the Second World War.
-Introduced to Athens in the 1950s by Greek refugees from Turkey and the Middle East, gyros was originally known simply as döner kebab.
-It is typically served as a sandwich rolled in pita bread, or on a plate, with french fries and various salads and sauces such as tzatziki.
+In the 1950s, the dish was typically served as a sandwich rolled in pita bread, or on a plate, with French fries and various salads and sauces such as tzatziki.
 Later in the 1960s, vendors also began selling dishes in the same style made with souvlaki, which resembles Turkish shish kebab, but is usually made with pork.
 Around the same time, the Greek word gyros replaced döner kebab, and the Greek style of the dish spread to become popular, particularly in North America, and various other parts of the world.

+In fact, in West Germany, gyros made with pork had been established as a fast food before döner kebab became popular, dominating the German street food market alongside Italian pizza during the 1970s.
+A similar situation existed in Paris, France, where Greek restaurateurs were selling "sandwich grec" ("Greek sandwich").
+This term was later replaced by "kebab" or "sandwich turc" ("Turkish sandwich").

 In contrast to other areas of Greece, in Athens, both types of sandwich may be called souvlaki, with the skewered meat being called kalamaki.

-Although gyros is unquestionably of Middle Eastern origin, the issue of whether modern-day souvlaki came to Greece via Turkish cuisine, and should be considered a Greek styling of shish kebab, or is a contemporary revival of Greek tradition dating as far back as 17th century BC Minoan civilization, is a topic of sometimes heated debate, at least between Greeks and Turks.
+The origin of the dish is a topic of sometimes heated debate, at least between Greeks and Turks.
 While English speakers may refer to souvlaki skewers as kebabs, they are not properly called that in Greece.